 This recipe for Mexican Grilled Chicken is so flavorful with an extremely quick marinade.
 It’s a great weeknight meal for how quickly it comes together, and it can be easily frozen and used for lunch salads or other meals throughout the week.

-Mexican Grilled Chicken Marinade
+Mexican Chicken Marinade

 There’s nothing worse than a rubbery chicken breast!
 The marinade really helps to keep the meat tender, but a high heat grill can give you those crispy edges that I love when grilling.

 Mix together all the ingredients and submerge the chicken in the marinade, making sure it's fully covered.
 Marinate in the fridge for at least 2 hours, up to 12 hours.